-US audiobooks sales actually yielded $1.2 billion in revenue in 2019, which is a 16% sales increase from 2018.
+US audiobooks sales actually yielded $1.2 billion in revenue in 2019, a 16% sales increase from 2018.
 This actually marks the first time in history that US audiobook sales superseded e-book sales (source).

 Nowadays, fantasy authors don’t even have to go the traditional route and negotiate a deal with a publishing company.
-Fantasy writers can choose to self publish instead if it makes more sense to do so.
+Fantasy writers can choose to self-publish instead if it makes more sense to do so.
 Under these circumstances, all of the marketing efforts fall onto their shoulders since they don’t have the backing of a publishing company to help market the book.

 Put simply, marketing is a tough ordeal, but it’s essential to book sales.
 If readers don’t know about your book, how else are they going to buy it?

 Even if a new fantasy writer excels in all of the aforementioned factors, there’s still a chance that their book may flop when it finally releases.
 To make it in the fantasy book industry, you need to have a little bit of luck on your side.

 Unfortunately, the fantasy book industry is oversaturated in terms of quantity, but not quality.
 This makes it hard for new fantasy writers to separate themselves from the pack and prove that they can write quality stories different from the norm.